 Disease in Shaded Turf

 Decreased airflow, increased moisture, and weaker turf are the perfect conditions for turf disease and fungus.
 Homeowners should monitor shaded turf closely for signs of disease and apply fungicide at the first signs of fungal disease.
 Also, it is important not to overwater in shaded areas, since increased moisture and slower drying times can exacerbate disease conditions.
+It is all about monitoring the turf to see how it is adjusting to the weather changes, shaded conditions, and watering amounts.

 Zeon Zoysiagrass Is the Best Turf for Shade